Reading

 When our pupils leave Crick Primary School, we expect them to be enthusiastic and fluent readers, who read for pleasure having had access to a wide range of text types, genres and authors.

 Once the pupils have reached a good level of fluency and understanding with the reading scheme books, all pupils will be able to choose their own reading books from a selection of books within the classroom.
-Once the pupils can read most words efficiently, we have decided to move away from reading scheme books as many pupils said the books were dull and there was not enough choice.
+We have decided to move away from reading scheme books as many pupils said the books were dull and there was not enough choice.
 Therefore, once the pupils are fluent readers and have a sound understanding of what they are reading, they can choose a book from a wide selection in the classroom that we hope will help them become life-long readers and will create a buzz around books within our school.

 The pupils will still be assessed by the class teacher across the year to check they are making good progress and to plan the next steps for their learning.